Acupuncture and Fertility success stories

-For years we have resisted putting any patient stories.
-Living with a diagnosis of infertility is not the same as with back pain or migraines.
-This is a potentially much more hurtful subject.
+For years we have resisted publishing any acupuncture and fertility success stories.
+Because living with the diagnosis of infertility is not the same as with back pain or migraines.
+Because this is a potentially much more hurtful subject.

-Some women and men may be happy to hear others stories, for others, it can be really upsetting.
+Some women and men may be happy to read about others being successful, but for others, it can be upsetting.
 Proceed with caution.

 I was diagnosed with premature ovarian insufficiency (POI) in July 2014.
 I was 33 and had a very high FSH of 25 and AMH of 6.4.
 Basically, I heading into premature menopause.
 I saw an endocrinologist & fertility specialist Dr Mary Birdsall at Fertility Associates.
 She told me I had a 5-10% chance of